maxenglander/www/_posts/2017-09-01-optimized-uuid-with-hibernate.md

 larger index size, slower insert speeds, and, depending on the query, slower lookup speed.

-The solution, simply put, is to un-swap the hi- and low- digits upon insert
+The solution, simply put, is to un-swap the hi- and low- digits upon insert, and swap them again during read.

 ## Integrating with JPA/Hibernate